 Batching is when you do one particular task at one time.
 For example, I don’t schedule pins every day but only two days per week.
 I write blog posts on Sundays only.

 Batching keeps me sane and focused.
 What are some tasks you can batch?
 Give it a try!

 14. Don’t be a link dropper in Facebook groups.

 I love hanging out in active Facebook groups (yeah, I may have mentioned that already) but one thing that kind of turns me off is when members just drop a link to their website and have no intention of engaging in the group.
 Or, they copy and paste the same promotional post to several groups.
 If you’re like me, you belong to multiple groups and you’ll probably see the same thing in each group.
 There’s a right way and a not-so-right way to promote yourself in Facebook groups and dropping and running ain’t it.
-If you want to learn how to effectively share your services, check out my free course.
-Just click the image to get started.

 15. Learn how to sell your services